 As COO and General Partner at Flagship Ventures, Harry is responsible for the operational management of Flagship's VentureLabsTM unit, serves as a member of Flagship's investment committee, and oversees the firm's financial operations and LP relations/fundraising.
 He was a board member of Accuri Cytometers prior to its successful sale to Becton Dickinson.
 He also plays a role as board member or advisor to select portfolio companies and is currently a board member of Celexion, Seahorse Bioscience, Seventh Sense Biosystems, Tangent Medical Technologies, Inc. and T2 Biosystems.

-Tim Yeaton joined Black Duck Software in February of 2009, and brings over 30 years of software and technology management experience to his role as President, CEO and Director.
-Since his arrival, Black Duck has experienced over 30% annualized year-over-year growth, completed three major acquisitions, created a joint venture in greater China, and built a worldwide operation that includes more than 100 employees with presence in 23 countries.
-In 2010 and 2011, Black Duck was ranked among the 500 largest software companies in the world by Software Magazine.
+Tim Yeaton, former President and CEO, joined Black Duck in February 2009 with over 30 years of software and technology management experience to his role as President, CEO and Director.
+During his tenure, Black Duck experienced over 30 percent annualized year-over-year growth, completed three major acquisitions, created a joint venture in greater China, and built a worldwide operation that includes nearly 200 employees with presence in 24 countries.

 Prior to Red Hat, Tim was CEO of Avaki, a venture-backed data management software company acquired by Sybase (NYSE: SAP).
 Before Avaki he was Senior Vice President & General Manager of the Server Products Division at Macromedia (Nasdaq: ADBE), via its acquisition of Allaire where he was previously Senior Vice President of Products.
 Tim spent the early part of his career at Compaq and Digital Equipment Corporation (NYSE: HPQ), most recently as Vice President and General Manager of Compaq's UNIX/Linux and Middleware Software Division.